Xilinx/Vitis_Libraries/docs/guide_L1/StochasticProcess/stochastic_process1d.rst

 Overview
 =========
-Stochastic processes is drived by using RNGs, for example Monte Carlo, generates random numbers.
+`Stochastic processes` is derived by using RNGs.
 It starts a point :math:`(t,x)` and a time step :math:`\Delta t` and return a discretization of the process drift and diffusion.
 StochasticProcess1D is 1-dimensional stochastic process, whose factor of having one direction.
 The StochasticProcess1D describes by

 .. math::